Full asciinema demo can be found here: https://asciinema.org/a/226632

 Blue-green deployment and content based traffic steering

-Istio Security Architecture
+Istio Security Architecture Istio types

 VirtualService defines the rules that control how requests for a service are routed within an Istio service mesh.